ngwattcos/pythonxyc/README.md

 * strings
 * function call expressions
 * parenthetical expressions containing other expressions
+* dicts and lists

-Obviously, this is a type-unsafe definition, as this would allow one to do `"string" + 12`, which is invalid in Python (but valid in JavaScript oddly enough).
+Obviously, this is a type-unsafe definition, as this would allow one to do `[1, 2, 3] + {"key": 0}` (obviously illegal) or `"string" + 12`, which is invalid in Python (but valid in JavaScript oddly enough).
 However, neither language is typed and we have not added static type checking features to this language, so we leave the responsibility of writing type-safe programs to the programmer ;)

 In our parser, we have plenty of variant types for optional newlines.
 We understand that the ability to have optional tokens automatically makes Menhir vastly superior to ocamlyacc, but we were in too deep and just had to stick with it :')